jlelong/LaTeX-Workshop-wiki/FAQ.md

 ## I use build on save but I occasionally want to save without building

 When `latex-workshop.latex.autoBuild.run` is set to `onSave`, building is triggered every time a file is saved inside VSCode.
 If you want to save a file without building it, you can use the `Save without Building` command from the _Command Palette_.
 A keybinding can be associated to the internal command `latex-workshop.saveWithoutBuilding` to access this feature more easily.

+## Auto build LaTeX results in always twice or infinite loop

+There is a possibility that LaTeX Workshop detects changes on files by build scripts during the build process and starts a new build process.
+That results in unintended multiple build processes.
+See [#2237](https://github.com/James-Yu/LaTeX-Workshop/issues/2237) and [#2487](https://github.com/James-Yu/LaTeX-Workshop/issues/2487).
+In that case, please change the setting [`latex-workshop.latex.autoBuild.run`](https://github.com/James-Yu/LaTeX-Workshop/wiki/Compile#latex-workshoplatexautobuildrun) to `"onSave"`.

 ## Large bibtex files are ignored